 Hi there!
-I'm a software engineer based in London, working remotely, with a passion for pure functional programming and heaps of frontend web experience.
+I'm a senior software engineer based in London, working remotely, with heaps of frontend web experience and a penchant for system design, architectural leadership, and building software that lasts.

 Quality is pride of workmanship. — W. Edwards Deming